padlanau/basic-dapp/README.md

 To run the Dapp:
-> - Ganache is up and running
+> - Ganache must be up and running
 > - Contract is deployed (migrate --reset)
 > - Metamask is connected to Ganache node and account has a balance
 > - run the Server (be sure you are in the main project folder)